WebKit/explainers/model/README.md

    It would be possible to reuse one of the generic embedding elements, such as `<embed>` or `<object>`, for this purpose.
 However, we think that 3D content should behave like other media types.
+   Further, having an accompanying IDL interface (`HTMLModelElement`) provides developers with a means to programmatically interact with various aspects of the 3D content (which would otherwise not be possible or simply cumbersome via `<embed>` or `<object>`).

 2. *Reuse `<img>`, `<picture>` or `<video>` instead of adding a new element*